 This night light is super basic, but also super effective!
 It casts just enough diffuse light to help you find your way around for diaper changes and feedings, but not so much that it’ll make it hard for your baby to sleep.
 Just be sure to buy one in a warm color; we like the amber-colored one best.

-VAVA Baby Night Light The VAVA Night Light is a customizable light with a rechargeable battery that lasts 200 or 6 hours in dimmest or brightest settings, respectively.
+The Albrillo Night Light is a customizable light with a rechargeable battery that lasts 200 or 6 hours in dimmest or brightest settings, respectively.
 And, the bottom button disables touch control and boosts brightness by 30% for outdoor visibility, if you like to go camping and the like.
-What we really love is that you can touch the top for half a second to enter night light mode for breastfeeding at night, for example, or you can tap the logo twice to set a 1 hour timer to comfort your toddler to sleep.
+What we really love is that you can touch the top for half a second to enter night light mode for breastfeeding at night, for example, or you can tap the logo twice to set a 1-hour timer to comfort your toddler to sleep.
 This way, your toddler has a night light as he goes to sleep, but it won’t wake him in the middle of the night.

-To be clear, this might not make a good baby night light; the moving stars and multi-colored lights might prove too distracting.
+This may or may not make a good baby night light; the moving stars or animals and multi-colored lights might prove too distracting.
 However, your toddler might really love it!
-This projector offers soft light that’ll keep your toddler feeling comfortable and secure, and it also projects a rotating star-and-moon scene that could be just the thing to keep an antsy toddler interested (and in bed!).
+This projector offers soft light that’ll keep your toddler feeling comfortable and secure, and it also projects a rotating scene that could be just the thing to keep an antsy toddler interested (and in bed!).
 If you have a jack-in-the-box toddler who is constantly popping out of bed or who finds bedtime boring, this nightlight might be a great choice.
 In addition, this could be another great bedtime routine ender – if you consistently end your routine by turning on the projector, it could send a strong signal to your toddler that it’s time to settle in and go to sleep.

 Munchkin Light My Way Nightlight